c2hpxq/c2hpxq.github.io/about.markdown

 permalink: /about/
 ---

-Currently work on find Linux kernel related bugs by static analysis / SA facilitated dynamic testing technique.
+Currently work on finding Linux kernel related bugs with the help of  static analysis / SA facilitated dynamic testing techniques.